salonipandagale/Deep-fashion-recommendation-system/README.md

 * Use advanced models like ResNet or EfficientNet
 * Add FAISS or Annoy for faster similarity search
-* Deploy as a web application using Streamlit or Flask
 * Add user personalization
 * Integrate text and image-based hybrid recommendations